sato3238/pot-sdk-doc/Set_Package_name_Windows10.md

 > Instead of changing folder name, why use `refactor > rename` functionality is that all reference including comments are automatically changed.

-Whenever you build a new plugin you can use this template.
+Whenever you build a new plugin you can start with this template.